Amanda Stoker

-Amanda Jane Stoker (née Fell; born 30 October 1982) is an Australian politician who served as an Senator for Queensland from 2018 until 2022.
+Amanda Jane Stoker (née Fell; born 30 October 1982) is an Australian politician who served as a Senator for Queensland from 2018 until 2022.
 She is a member of the Liberal National Party of Queensland (LNP) and sat with the Liberal Party in federal parliament.
 She was appointed to the Senate after the retirement of George Brandis.
 Stoker held the ministerial portfolios of Assistant Minister to the Attorney-General, Assistant Minister for Industrial Relations and Assistant Minister for Women in the Morrison government.
 Stoker was unsuccessful in her re-election bid in the 2022 federal election and departed the Senate on 30 June 2022.

+In the 2024 Queensland state election, she was elected to the Parliament of Queensland for Oodgeroo.

 Early life and education

 Stoker was born in the Sydney suburb of Liverpool to working-class parents, Mark and Cornelia Ingrid Fell.
 Her father was born in Australia and her mother in Sweden.
 She grew up in Campbelltown, an outer-southern suburb of Sydney.
 In her first speech in the Senate she explained: "My dad is a plumber, drainer, gas fitter.
 He had his own small business.
 My mum worked in a shop as a retail assistant."
 She completed her HSC at Hurlstone Agricultural High School before studying arts and law at Sydney University, graduating with first-class honours.